mattbierner/blog.mattbierner.com/_posts/2013-12-08-incremental-parser-combinators-in-javascript.md

 The other continuations can be captured the same way, although `eok` is the most useful.

 ## Incremental Input
-Parse.js parsers operates on [Nu][nu] streams of input.
-[Nu streams consist][nu-stream-api] of a head value and a function that generates the rest of the stream, allowing  lazily generated, potential infinite streams to be defined.
+Parse.js parsers operate on [Nu][nu] streams of input.
+[Nu streams consist][nu-stream-api] of a head value and a function that generates the rest of the stream, allowing  lazily generated, potentially infinite streams to be defined.

 ```js
 // Stream of [1, 2, 3]